ePages-de/epages-devportal/_posts/2018/2018-12-13-how-to-survive-as-a-non-technical-scrum-master-in-a-tech-company.md

 about_authors: ["aarndt"]
 ---

-The Scrum Master role is a widely discussed role.
+The Scrum Master role is widely discussed.
 If you just simply google Scrum Master, you get a lot of results that are based around the question what a Scrum Master actually does all day.
 The next topic that is widely discussed is the question what background a Scrum Master should have, and who can actually become one.
 Most Scrum Masters that I met have either a developer or a project manager background (obviously there are a lot of other backgrounds, but in my experience these two are the most common ones).